Updated: Sep 27

-During history, there has been a cross-cultural documentation of sex differences in sexual psychology and behavior.
-Nevertheless, the researchers have been mostly focused on young adults rather than the older individuals.
+During history, there has been cross-cultural documentation of sex differences in sexual psychology and behaviour.
+Nevertheless, the researchers have been mostly focused on young adults rather than older individuals.

-DeLamater and Moorman in 2007, and Beutel et al. 2008, reported an inverse relationship between age and sexual behavior or sexual desire.
-The frequency of different sexual behaviors in a large sample of older people was recorded.
-According to the results, although greater age is associated with decreased frequency of sexual behaviors, older men and older women report both partnered sexual activity and masturbation.
+DeLamater and Moorman in 2007, and Beutel et al. 2008, reported an inverse relationship between age and sexual behaviour or sexual desire.
+The frequency of different sexual behaviours in a large sample of older people was recorded.
+According to the results, although greater age is associated with decreased frequency of sexual behaviours, older men and older women report both partnered sexual activity and masturbation.

-A study by G. Vance, et al. 2020 explored the sexual psychology and behaviors of older men and older women with a self-report survey that included ideal sexual partner number desired in the future and preferences for characteristics in a prospective long-term romantic partner.
+A study by G. Vance, et al., 2020, explored the sexual psychology and behaviours of older men and older women with a self-report survey that included ideal sexual partner number desired in the future and preferences for characteristics in a prospective long-term romantic partner.
 Participants were 186 individuals, 69 male and 133 female, residing in a retirement community in Southeastern Florida, USA.
-The mean age of participants was 67.00 years.
+The mean age of participants was 67.00 years old.